Attraction Surselva

 Beschreibung

-In the small mountain community of Pigniu/Panix in the Grisons Vorderrheintal, a dam wall was built in 1989 at the back of the large basin.
-Since September 1999, the sober wall has shown the hiker from a completely different side.
+In the small mountain community of Pigniu/Panix in the Grisons Anterior Rhine Valley, a dam wall was built at the back of the large valley basin in 1989.
+Since September 1999, the sober wall has shown itself to hikers from a completely different side.
 Already at the first hairpin bends to Pigniu towards the reservoir you will see white and black squares.
-Then suddenly a huge bright blue tower flashes out between the fir trees, behind them pawns from a chess game, lying and standing.
-As you continue hiking, the image disappears.
-But then heads appear, a whole army, with huge caps on their heads, surmounted by just as many pointed bayonets.
-And then you see: From right to left, Russian soldiers, who are 12 meters tall, march in a long column over the dam wall towards the tower.
+Then suddenly a huge bright blue tower flashes out from between the fir trees, behind it pawns from a chess set, lying and standing.
+As you continue walking, the image disappears.
+But then heads appear, a whole army, with huge caps on their heads, surmounted by as many pointed bayonets.
+And then you see: From right to left, Russian soldiers who are 12 meters tall march in a long column over the dam wall towards the tower.

-This is exactly the goal that the Engadine-born artist Martin Valär wanted to achieve with his monumental work.
-For a long time he dreamed of turning a dam wall into a painting - despite the special difficulties that arise solely from the dimensions and the design.
+This is exactly the goal that the Engadin-born artist Martin Valär wanted to achieve with his monumental work.
+For a long time, he had dreamed of turning a dam into a painting - despite the special difficulties that arise from the dimensions and the construction method alone.
 The Panix Wall was almost ideal in this respect.
-Built as a weight wall with a height of 50 m and a crown length of 240 m, it offered a huge concrete canvas.
+Built as a gravity wall with a height of 50 m and a crown length of 240 m, it offered a huge concrete screen.

-The planned start of work in March 1999 had to be postponed to May due to the heavy snow and closed access.
-In about 25 working days, Martin Valär realized his 80 m wide and 40 m high picture with the simplest means.
-More than 300 times he abseiled over the wall with paint bucket and roll.
-By means of huge templates, the soldiers were sketched on the wall and with the help of a sophisticated system the fallen "peasants" were placed.
+The planned start of work in March 1999 had to be postponed to May due to the large amount of snow and closed access.
+In about 25 working days, Martin Valär realized his 80 m wide and 40 m high picture with the simplest of means.
+He abseiled over the Wall over 300 times with a paint bucket and roller.
+Using huge templates, the soldiers were sketched on the wall and the fallen "pawns" were placed with the help of a sophisticated system.
 On July 3, 1999, the Russian soldiers received their white trousers.
 For this alone, Valär had to abseil over the wall 27 times.
-For 20 to 30 years, the exterior dispersion paint should withstand the weather conditions.
+For 20 to 30 years, the exterior dispersion paint is supposed to defy the weather conditions.

-Martin Valär used the idea for the monumental painting to play chess, the game of war that was popular in Russia: In 1799, the Russian general Alexander Vasilyevich Suvorov marched with his army from Elm to Pigniu over the Panixer Pass in retreat from the French.
-The weakened army was so affected by the arduous route and the early snow that it arrived in Pigniu decimated, where it plundered the whole village.
+The idea for the monumental painting was the chess game, the popular game with a military twist in Russia: In 1799, the Russian general Alexander Vasilyevich Suvorov marched with his army from Elm to Pigniu over the Panix Pass while retreating from the French.
+The weakened army was so affected by the arduous route and the early snow that it arrived in Pigniu in a severely decimated state, where it plundered the entire village.

 On the dam wall, Suvorov is depicted as a tottering blue tower - this general who had been pushed back and forth with his army by the rulers of the time as if on a war chess field.
-His fallen soldiers receive a monument through the chess pawn pieces: In an almost endless row, the surviving Russian soldiers move over the wall.
+His fallen soldiers are memorialized by the chess pawn pieces: the surviving Russian soldiers march over the wall in an almost endless row.

-For Martin Valär, one thing is important: "With art you should go to the people, not the other way around.
-An image without a viewer is meaningless.
-My art should stimulate the individual to think.
-It is a process that begins in the artist and triggers something in the viewer via the medium of image.
-Art can and should also be ephemeral."
+For Martin Valär, one thing is important: "You should go to the people with art, not the other way around.
+A picture without a viewer is meaningless.
+My art is intended to stimulate the individual to think.
+It is a process that begins in the artist and triggers something in the viewer through the medium of image.
+Art can and should also be transient."

 Kontakt